Where's Baby? Look Before You Lock.

 From 1998-2013, 606 children died due to heatstroke, representing 61% of total non-crash fatalities in this age group.
 Of the 606 deaths:

 - 52% were forgotten in the vehicle

 - 29% gained access by themselves and became trapped

 - 18% were left intentionally

 - In 2013, 44 children died of heatstroke in the U.S.

 - Children are at a higher risk than adults of dying from heatstroke in a hot vehicle especially when they are too young to communicate.

-HHS in partnership with DOT/NHTSA have developed a voluntary Pledge Form that providers and parents may use to work together to keep children safe.
+Sign the voluntary Pledge Form that providers and parents can use to keep children safe.